andrewdavidmackenzie/libproc-rs/README.md

 NOTE: `master` branch (code and docs) can differ from those docs prior to a new release.

+# Minimum rust version
+The minimum rust version required is currently: 1.74.1 and this is tested in CI and must pass.

 # Test Matrix
 The Github Actions CI matrix is: